tag-nav/wolf_vision/README.md

 Overview
 --------

-Wolf is a front-end library to solve localization problems in mobile robotics, such as SLAM, map-based localization, or visual odometry.
+Wolf is a library to solve localization problems in mobile robotics, such as SLAM, map-based localization, or visual odometry.
 The approach contemplates the coexistence of multiple sensors, be them synchronized or not.
-It is thought to build state vectors formed by a set of key-frames (window), and compute error vectors given the available measurements in that window.
+It is thought to build state vectors formed by a set of key-frames (window), defining the robot trajectory, plus other states such as landmarks or sensor parameters for calibration, and compute error vectors given the available measurements in that window.

+Wolf is mainly a structure for having the data accessible and organized, plus some functionality for managing this data.
+It requires one one side several front-ends (one per sensor, or per sensor type), and a back-end constituted by the solver.

+Wolf accepts many kinds of solvers, including filters and nonlinear optimizers; it can be used with EKF, error-state KF, iterative EKF, and other kinds of filters such as information filters.
+It can also be used with nonlinear optimizers, most especially in their sparse flavours, and in particular the incremental ones such as iSAM or iSAM2.

+The task of interfacing Wolf with these solvers is relegated to wrappers, which are coded out of Wolf.
+We provide a wrapper to Google CERES, and an experimental, self-coded, wrapper-less solver for incremental, sparse, nonlinear optimization based on the QR decomposition (implementing the iSAM algorithm).

 ### Features

--   State and error mapped to a memory space.
 -   Multi-sensor
--   Different state types
+-   Different state types -- the state blocks
--   Highly templatized library
+-   Different measurement models -- the constraint blocks
+-   Polymorphic classes using virtual inheritance and templates.

 ### Some preliminary documentation